genstava789/mltb-heroki/README.md

 ## qBittorrent

-- External access to webui, so you can remove files or edit settings
+- External access to webui, so you can remove files or edit settings.
+Then you can sync settings in database with sync button in bsetting
-- Select files from a Torrent before and during download (Requires Base URL) (task option)
+- Select files from a Torrent before and during download using mltb file selector (Requires Base URL) (task option)
 - Seed torrents to a specific ratio and time (task option)
 - Edit Global Options while the bot is running from bot settings (global option)